tetratelabs/tetrate-service-bridge-sandbox/apps/eshop/README.md

 The `payments` service is configured to introduce a 200ms latency, and the `checkout` service is configured to fail 20% of the requests.
-The `eshop` ingress gateway is also configured to rate-limit to a max of 3 requests per second per unique client address.
+The `eshop` ingress gateway is also configured to rate-limit to a max of 3 requests per second per unique client address, and with WAF settings that load the Core Rule Set and have request body inspection enabled.
 Hierarchical policies are set to limit access to the `payments` application from the `checkout` security group.